No Name in the Street

 No Name in the Street is American writer and poet James Baldwin's fourth non-fiction book, first published in 1972.
-Baldwin describes his views on several historical events and figures: Francisco Franco, McCarthyism, the assassination of Martin Luther King Jr., Malcolm X, Huey Newton, Bobby Seale, Eldridge Cleaver, and the 1963 March on Washington for Jobs and Freedom.
+Baldwin describes his views on several historical events and figures: McCarthyism, the assassination of Martin Luther King Jr., Malcolm X, Huey Newton, Eldridge Cleaver, and the 1963 March on Washington for Jobs and Freedom.
 The book also covers the Algerian War and Albert Camus' take on it.

-Baldwin recounts the Harlem childhood that shaped his early consciousness and the later murders of his friends Martin Luther King Jr. and Malcolm X, along with his stay in Europe and in Hollywood and his return to the American South to confront a violent America.
+Baldwin recounts the Harlem that shaped his early consciousness and the later murders of his friends Martin Luther King Jr. and Malcolm X, along with his stay in Europe and in Hollywood and his return to the American South to confront a violent America.

-1963 March on Washington
+The March on Washington

-The March on Washington for Jobs and Freedom, planned by A. Philip Randolph, founder of the Brotherhood of Sleeping Car Porters, took place in Washington, D.C., on August 28, 1963, and was the largest demonstration in the nation's capital, and one of the first to have extensive television coverage.
+The March on Washington, planned by A. Philip Randolph, founder of the Brotherhood of Sleeping Car Porters, took place in Washington, D.C., on August 28, 1963, and was the largest demonstration in the nation's capital, and one of the first to have extensive television coverage.
 It promoted civil rights and equality for African Americans, and at it, Martin Luther King Jr. gave his "I Have a Dream" speech.

-In 1941, Randolph planned a march to draw attention to the exclusion of African Americans from positions in the national defense industry.
-The threat of 100,000 marchers in Washington, DC, pushed President Franklin D. Roosevelt to issue Executive Order 8802, which mandated the formation of the Fair Employment Practices Commission to investigate racial discrimination charges against defense firms.
+In 1941, Randolph had planned a march to draw attention to the exclusion of African Americans from positions in the national defense industry.
+The threat of 100,000 marchers in Washington, DC, pushed President Franklin D. Roosevelt to issue Executive Order 8802, which mandated the formation of the Fair Employment Practice Committee to investigate racial discrimination charges against defense firms.
 In response, Randolph cancelled plans for the march.

-The March on Washington for Jobs and Freedom helped pass the Civil Rights Act and the Voting Rights Act.
-The former outlawed major forms of discrimination against racial, ethnic, national and religious minorities along with women, ending legal racial segregation.
+The March on Washington for Jobs and Freedom helped to pass the Civil Rights Act and the Voting Rights Act.
+The former outlawed major forms of discrimination against racial, ethnic, national, and religious minorities along with women, ending legal racial segregation.
 The full title of the act was to enforce the constitutional right to vote, to confer jurisdiction upon the district courts of the US to provide injunctive relief against discrimination in public accommodations, to authorize the Attorney General to institute suits to protect constitutional rights in public facilities and public education, to extend the Commission on Civil Rights, to prevent discrimination in federally assisted programs, to establish a Commission on Equal Employment Opportunity, and for other purposes.
-The full title of the Voting Rights Act of 1965 was to enforce the 15th Amendment to the US Constitution, and for other purposes.
+The full title of the Voting Rights Act of 1965 was to enforce the Fifteenth Amendment to the US Constitution, and for other purposes.